Port Arthur massacre (Australia): Mental illness and copycat effects

-Much discussion has occurred as to the level of Bryant's mental health.
-At the time of the offences he was in receipt of a Disability Support Pension on the basis of being mentally handicapped.
-Media reports also detailed his odd behaviour as a child.
-He was able to drive a car and obtain a gun, despite lacking a gun licence or a driver's licence.

 Investigation

 Martin Bryant pleaded guilty to having carried out the shootings and was given 35 life sentences without parole.
 Since 2015, he has been imprisoned in the Risdon Prison Complex.

 Prosecution

 Bryant was held in Royal Hobart Hospital under heavy police guard while awaiting trial.
 According to a guard, there were at least two security guard job applications made by individuals seeking to exact retribution on Bryant.

 On 22 November 1996, Bryant was sentenced to 35 sentences of life imprisonment for each count of murder and sentenced to 25 years for the remaining 36 charges on 5 other offences (20 attempted murders, 3 counts infliction of grievous bodily harm, the infliction of wounds upon a further 8 persons, 4 counts of aggravated assault and 1 count of unlawfully setting fire to property).
 All sentences are to be served concurrently.

 Legacy

 Tasmanian Police records from the incident are in the care of the Tasmanian Archive and Heritage Office.
 A memorial service on the 20th anniversary of the massacre had over 500 people in attendance.

+A 1997 documentary, In Cold Blood by Bryan Bruce, compared common traits between three mass murderers - Martin Bryant (Port Arthur), Thomas Hamilton (Dunblane) and David Gray (Aramoana), to understand why mass killings were on the increase and ways to prevent them in future.